 Experiences with music from an early age shaped a conviction that performing would be an important part of Elliott’s life.
-Born in New Zealand, he was learning the piano by four years old, and the violin at six.
+Born in New Zealand, he was learning the piano by four years of age, and the violin at six.
 Two years later (with a globe-trekking family) he was the youngest person at the time to successfully audition for the Vancouver Youth Symphony Orchestra, and by age thirteen had attained his DipABRSM in piano in Brisbane.
 More recently, Elliott received a Sir Samuel Griffith Scholarship to study violin at Queensland Conservatorium Griffith University, guided by pedagogue Elizabeth Morgan AM.
 He graduated in 2017 with First Class Honours and the Maurice Mears Memorial Prize, and also received the prestigious University Medal in recognition of outstanding achievement for performing and academia during this degree.

 Along the way, a collection of other life experiences and interests has complemented this – travel, sport, graphic design, and creative writing.
 He was Vice-Captain and Valedictorian of his secondary school, Academic Dux of his year on multiple occasions, and graduated at the age of 16 in the top 2% of Queensland’s high school graduates in academic achievement.